BenSauerlaender/gipfel-app-2/README.md

 ## Consistensy/Robustness

-- use ColorUtils for all colors
 - use DomUtils for height of Map and BottomPanel
 - filter bereich als footer?

 ## Design

-- pwa anzeigename aendern _!_
+- pwa anzeigename aendern (erledigt?)

 ## Design 2